yjh0410/Vision-Pretraining-Tutorial/masked_image_modeling/README.md

 ```

 ## 2. Finetune
-We have kindly provided the bash script `train_finetune.sh` file for finetuning.
+We have kindly provided the bash script `main_finetune.sh` file for finetuning.
 You can modify some hyperparameters in the script file according to your own needs.

 ```Shell
 cd Vision-Pretraining-Tutorial/masked_image_modeling/